 Another tip for your trip to Lombok: watch out for the taxi drivers when you dock in Bangsal.
 They charge you a lot just for a short ride.
 But if you walk out of the pier area, they will charge you way less!

 To go to the Gili Islands from Lombok (or from Bali) you can catch a ferry too.
-And again I suggest to book the ticket online.
+And again I suggest booking the ticket online.

 We actually found a good deal at a tourist info stand in Lombok.
 They picked us up at our hotel in Senggigi and dropped us off at the pier in Bangsal.
 There we took a… I would call it unconventional boat with the locals and their goods!
 All included for a few Rupias.
 But you don’t always find good deals when you are there!
 So plan ahead and book your ferry tickets online!